Episode 7: Respect the Water

 Narrator: The next phase involves working with local councillors and government to move the conversation in schools on from simply teaching children to swim.

 Mike Tipton: So now this messaging is going out into schools in Hampshire.
-We're hoping that that will be through a domino effect.
+We're hoping that will be through a domino effect.
 When people see the value of it and the importance of it and understand the underlying statistics that, you know, that will then go from county council to county council.
 We've assessed children's water safety knowledge before they had their lesson, we've assessed it immediately after they've had their lesson and we've assessed it at least a month later.
-And the evidence seems to suggest that that lesson gives children life-saving knowledge and that life-saving knowledge stays with them beyond the immediate acute period after the lesson.
+And the evidence seems to suggest that lesson gives children life-saving knowledge and that life-saving knowledge stays with them beyond the immediate acute period after the lesson.

 Narrator: Where it's being used to save lives from drowning, Mike's work also has huge potential for application in other places.
 He told Emma about one of the other curious findings he'd like to investigate.